|

 of decisions indicates that remedies before the Water Board are not

 exclusive, but that the courts have concurrent original jurisdiction.
+As we observed earlier in this opinion,

 for much of its history the Water Board was an agency of limited scope